 It had two comfortable single beds, air conditioning, a clean bathroom, running hot water out of the shower (!), and a little lounging area.

 A room for the night also came with a complimentary breakfast which was totally yummy!

 Their restaurant is also Assamese themed and it was lovely to take meals in the open air.

 The owners helped me out a lot with booking a safari and providing a transfer to the Safari point.

 I had such an awesome stay!
 Jaipuri Ghar has been approved by the Assamese tourism board, so you’re in good hands.

 What types of Kaziranga National Park Safaris are there?

-In Kaziranga they do daily elephant safaris that run every morning at sunrise at 5.30am and 6.30am in winter season.
-Responsible travel do not recommend elephant safaris in Kaziranga .
+In Kaziranga, they do daily elephant safaris that run every morning at sunrise at 5.30 am and 6.30 am in the winter season.

 When I visited two years ago, the report was that the treatment was good.